 - A strong domestic market

 - Cultural and natural wealth, vast and diverse population

 - Foreign trade - opening up markets and multilateralism

 - Renewable, abundant and clean energy

 Still not sure that Brazil is the place to market your products or outsource your production?
 Here are some trade

 statistics from the US Census Bureau for US companies already doing business with Brazil.

-- For 2011, Brazil ranked 8th place with 2 percent of the US total import/export trade, a value of $74.3 billion.
+- As at November 2013, Brazil ranked 9th place with 1.9 percent of the US total import/export trade, a value of

 For more information for your State, click here.

 Want to know more about this immense market with diversified industries?
 For a complete look at Brazil in all its